rakki194/super_snoofer/README.md

 To add this alias to your shell configuration:

-Bash (add to ~/.bashrc):
 alias g='git'

-Zsh (add to ~/.zshrc):
-alias g='git'

-Fish (add to ~/.config/fish/config.fish): alias g 'git'

 Would you like me to add this alias to your shell configuration? (y/N)
 ```

-This feature:
+The `--suggest` command analyzes your command history to:

-1. **Analyzes your typo history** to identify the commands you most frequently mistype
+1. Identify your most common typos
-2. **Generates useful aliases** based on your personal command usage patterns
+2. Recommend useful aliases based on your usage patterns
-3. **Provides personalized tips** with a touch of Super Snoofer's friendly personality
-4. **Offers one-click installation** to your shell configuration file
+3. Offer to automatically add the aliases to your shell configuration
-5. **Supports multiple shells** including Bash, Zsh, and Fish
+4. Create shortcuts for your most frequently used commands

-Each time you run `--suggest`, Super Snoofer will randomly select one of your frequent typos and suggest an appropriate alias.
-This helps you gradually build a set of personalized shortcuts that match your specific typing patterns and workflow.
+This feature helps you create a more efficient workflow by automating the creation of aliases tailored to your specific typing patterns and command usage.

-The suggested aliases are designed to be:

-- **Memorable**: Usually based on the first letter(s) of the command
-- **Intuitive**: Directly related to your common typos
-- **Time-saving**: Focused on your most frequently used commands

-Over time, these suggestions can significantly reduce the need for command corrections by giving you shorter alternatives for your most-used commands.

 ## 🔮 Full Command Line Correction